Caleb & Brown

 Diversify a Portfolio with These Types of Assets

 Bitcoin is the most famous cryptocurrency and is the biggest by market cap.
 But a well-balanced portfolio will include a selection of different coins to reduce overall risk.
 Below are the most common types of crypto within the market.
-While most coins fall under one type, some coins have multiple uses, such as Ether (ETH).
+While most coins fall under one type, some coins have multiple uses, such as Etherium (ETH).

 Payment Currencies